qelectrotech/qelectrotech-doc/source/developer/contributing.rst

 Source control is provided by `Git`_.

-If you need help to setup Git, please take a look at the `Git Documentation`_.
+If you need help to setup or use Git, please take a look at the `Git Documentation`_.

 Access the code documentation
 =============================